PopBiolGen/PBG_website/_pages/team.md

 Jeff Paril (Postdoc UniMelb 2021, supervised by Ben Phillips).
 Gene drives for population suppression.

-Jari Cornelis (MSc Curtin 2019-2021, supervised by Bill Bateman, Christine Cooper, and Brenton von Takach).
+Jari Cornelis (MSc Curtin 2019-2021, supervised by Bill Bateman, Damian Lettoof, Brenton von Takach and Christine Cooper).
 The serpent in the Garden of Weeden: a comparison of western tiger snake (*Notechis scutatus occidentalis*) habitat quality and thermal ecology in native and invasive vegetation

 Sally Drapes (PhD UniMelb 2017-2021, supervised by Ben Phillips, Matt Hall, Luke Holman).
 Australian *Daphnia* as a model for understanding invasions.